Share Your Story With Us

 "She isn't in the restroom, she left.
 I know cause I saw her leave on my way in."

 What a nightmare.
-We exited the restaurant and I saw the woman in the parking lot.
+We left the restaurant and I saw the woman in the parking lot.
 She was standing next to my car!
 Before I could ask how my car ended up in the restaurant parking lot she smiled and reintroduced herself.

 "My name is **CENSORED**.
 The joke is on you.
 Your friends set this blind date up as a distraction from your recent troubles.
 They also told me all of your pet peeves and told me to annoy you.
 I am really not vulgar or rude like that.
 Oh my god, I don't eat like that either.
 I don't even care for lobster."